Whitefish station: History

 The Great Northern Railway built the present Whitefish depot between September 10, 1927 and June 22, 1928.
 Architect Thomas D'Arcy McMahon designed the structure in a Tudor Revival style reminiscent of the Alpine resort hotels built by the railroad in nearby Glacier National Park and Waterton Lakes National Park during that same era, some of which were also designed by McMahon.
 The upper floors of the depot housed the railway's division offices.

 By the 1980s the structure was deteriorating and the Burlington Northern Railroad (successor to the Great Northern) decided to vacate station in favor of a new building.
-After hearing the plan, Stumptown Historical Society approached the railroad and asked that the station be transferred for resoration.
+After hearing the plan, Stumptown Historical Society approached the railroad and asked that the station be transferred for restoration.
 The transfer was completed in 1990 and Burlington Northern also donated money it had allocated for a new building to help fund the depot’s rehabilitation.

 The station was closed between June 24 and July 17, 1992 due to a mold outbreak.

 Stumptown started by renovating the upper stories of the depot and leased that space back to the BNSF Railway (successor to the Burlington Northern).
 Additional funding and the lease payments provided the money needed to renovate the first floor which is now leased to Amtrak and local vendors.
 The Historical Society also maintains a local history museum on the first floor adjacent to the waiting room.
+A Kenworth-Pacific bruck serving the local route from Kalispell between 1951 and 1971 is on display.
 The building was added to the National Register of Historic Places in 2002.

 Recent additions include a baggage facility built in 1997 on the side of the station to better serve the large number of visitors during ski season.
 In 2011, Amtrak designed and constructed a new 1,200 foot long concrete platform, which includes an electric snow-melting system and better lighting.